 Ontario in its commitmentment to Reconciliation with Indigenous Peoples is supporting the existing development of new, child and family programs in over 40 First Nations.

 In 2017, the Ontario Federation of Indigenous Friendship Centres (OFIFC) was selected to lead the Indigenous Education Knowledge Network (IEKN) -- part of the ministry’s Knowledge Network for Applied Education Research (KNAER) -- with an objective to share existing knowledge in support for the well-being and success of Indigenous girls and young women in schools.

 The work of IEKN will be aligned with the intended outcomes of Walking Together: Ontario’s Long-Term Strategy to End Violence Against Indigenous Women.

 In response to Truth and Reconciliation Commission’s Calls to Action (#62 and #63), Ontario is investing $15 million over three years to support the development of resources and educator capacity to enhance the learning and teaching of the history of the residential schools system, the legacy of colonialism and the importance of treaties.

 "Education plays a significant role in the journey of reconciliation within Ontario schools.
 By working with Indigenous partners, we are strengthening Indigenous education across the province.
 This is helping to improve Indigenous student achievement and well-being.
-The Third Progress Report on Ontario’s First Nation, Métis and Inuit Education Policy Framework will help inform us on the important work that still lies ahead," David Zimmer, Minister of Indigenous Relations and Reconciliation was reported to state.
+The Third Progress Report on Ontario’s First Nation, Métis and Inuit Education Policy Framework will help inform us on the important work that still lies ahead," David Zimmer, Minister of Indigenous Relations and Reconciliation said.